Asymptotic tensor rank of graph tensors: beyond matrix multiplication: Lower bound on the monomial subexponent of tight tensors

 We want to choose $\mu$ small such that the first factor has a large exponent, but we want to choose $\mu$ large such that the second factor is bounded away from 0.
 We thus set

 After substituting $\mu$, we get that

+We note again that here we used the probabilistic method: the largest value of $X-Y$ is at least $\E[X-Y]$.
 Finally, we let $N \to \infty$ and $\varepsilon \to 0$, and take the supremum over $P$ with rational entries.
 By continuity, the latter can be replaced by a maximum over arbitrary real-valued probability distributions $P$ on $\Phi$, finishing the main argument of the proof.
 It remains to prove the two claims.

 \textbf{Claim 1.} We will prove the claim

 Recall that in the main argument we defined $\Psi = \Phi^{\otimes N} \cap (T^N_{P_1} \times \cdots \times T^N_{P_k})$ and $\Psi' = \{(I_1, \ldots, I_k) \in \Psi \mid b_i(I_i) \in B \textnormal{ for all $i\in [k]$}\}$.
 Recall that for every $(I_1, \ldots, I_k) \in \Psi'$ we have $b_1(I_1) = b_2(I_2) = \cdots = b_k(I_k)$.
 The random variable~$X$ is the size of $\Psi'$ and can be computed as follows: